-Buzzillions is not limited to Electronics and Computers.
+Viewpoints.com is not limited to Electronics and Computers.
 It also contains information and reviews on several more categories: Sports, Home & Garden, Health & Beauty, Clothing, Shoes, Toys, Baby, and Books.
-Should you be looking for gifts, this tool may work quite well as a recommendation engine.
+Those looking for a gift should note that this tool works great as a recommendation engine.

 Unless you have already been convinced, this is the time to seriously compare prices and hunt down the best deal.
 Of course, for obvious reasons, it may still be your local trusted dealer.

 Comparing prices is a tricky business.
 Since MakeUseOf readers are spread across the globe, this guide cannot recommend just one site.
 However, introducing one price search engine for every major country would exhaust the capacity of both this guide and its author.
-Hence, here is a single example of what to expect from a price comparing website and how to use it.
-Please find a suitable tool for you, for example on MakeUseOf.
-Also, several of the websites mentioned above feature price comparison.
+Hence, here are a few examples of what to expect from a price comparing website and how to use it.

 Not every price comparison site automatically knows the best price for each and every item.
 Thus, you must compare prices using several sources.
 You will find more price comparing websites in the MakeUseOf Directory.
 Readers are welcome to submit more useful and yet missing websites and tools to the Directory.